 Our Easy Alphabet

-An important first step in the Read3 program, the Easy Alphabet incorporates visual and auditory cues to give genuine meaning to letter shapes which improves recall and frees up the brain to start reading.
+An important first step in the Read3 program, the Easy Alphabet incorporates visual and auditory cues to give genuine meaning to letter shapes.
+This improves recall and frees up the brain to start reading and reduces letter reversals when writing.

 Effective memory strategies